 How to Make DIY Feather Finish Concrete Countertops

 We knew we wanted the concrete to look thicker than the original Formica that was on there, and we thought it would adhere better to a raw wood surface.
-So my husband bought some plywood and built up our countertops to be about 2 3/4 inch thick.
+So my husband bought some plywood and built up our countertops to be about 2 3/4 inches thick.

-Then he made a flat edging with 1 x 4 pine ripped down to 2 3/4 inch and screwed in place.
+Then he made a flat edging with 1 x 4 pine ripped down to 2 3/4 inches and screwed in place.
 (Be sure to keep reading to the end, to see why would have done this a little differently).
 This had the structure of our new countertops in place.

 Once we were ready to spread on the concrete, we did A LOT of testing on sample wood pieces.
 There are 2 types of feather finish I’ve seen DIY’ers use online, and that is Ardex feather finish, or the Home Depot, Henry brand.
 We decided to use the Home Depot brand as it was cheaper and local.
 This type of concrete overlay gives a dark gray color, and I really wanted a light gray.
 So . . . we experimented.

 The hubs had the idea to mix in white non-sanded grout, as it dries and hardens the same as feather finish (or appears to).
 Mind you, we tested this method a lot before actually installing it, and it seemed to be working.
 We tested a mix of 3:1 ratio with 3 parts feather finish and 1 part grout.
-We tested 2:1 ratio and 1:2 and 1:1.
+We tested the 2:1 ratio and 1:2 and 1:1.
 Our favorite sample was the equal parts, 1:1 ratio.
 It achieved the color we were looking for and seemed to be hard enough, like concrete.
 So – we began.

-He found it was easier to work with being more on the runny side rather than thick and mud like.
+He found it was easier to work with being more on the runny side rather than thick and mud-like.

-It would thicken up quickly on it’s own, so he had to work fast once he poured on the surface.
+It would thicken up quickly on its own, so he had to work fast once he poured on the surface.
 He would occasionally add more water to the bucket if it started to thicken too much.

 But once it was mixed and on the surface, he never added water to that.
 He used the trowel to smooth the concrete over the entire flat surface.
 It did take some work to get it nice and smooth.
 He preferred to work on the edges when it had thickened a bit, so it didn’t drip everywhere.

 He came to find out, it was best to use his fingers to press the concrete on the corners and edges, nice and thick.
-It didn’t look pretty for the time being, but was easily sanded smooth later on.
+It didn’t look pretty for the time being but was easily sanded smooth later on.

 Once we had the first layer smoothed on, we let it dry overnight and one day.
 Then, he took 100 grit sandpaper and sanded the concrete down to a very smooth and even surface.
 This first layer is pretty important to get the foundation even.

-Keep in mind, the sanding makes a HUGE mess, and you’ll be amazed how dusty the rest of your house will get.
+Keep in mind, the sanding makes a HUGE mess, and you’ll be amazed at how dusty the rest of your house will get.
 Just a fair warning 😉